top of page

 Mauna Kea hike on Big Island Hawaii

 Towering 13,807 feet (4,207 meters) above sea level, Mauna Kea is the highest peak in all of the Hawaiian Islands.
-Summiting this mountain, however, is no easy feat.
-You will have to contend with altitude, a tough trail, and (depending on the time of year) even some snow.
-But reach this mountain and you can confidently say you've hiked to the top of Hawaii.
+But summiting this mountain is no easy feat.
+Between the altitude, rugged terrain, and occasional snow, it’s a serious challenge.
+Conquer it, though, and you can confidently say you’ve hiked to the very top of Hawaii.

 Trail Info